EngieGames/Engie-s-Vanilla-Extras/README.md

 ## Anyways...
 ### This mod adds:
 - ### Commands.
 (Like what did you expect, actual modded items or smth?)
-  - ### Said commands are /back (Teleport to latest death point.) and /tpa (There's more than 1 tpa command you can go in and check for yourself.)
+  - ### Said commands are /back (Teleport to latest death point.
+[DOESN'T WORK DIMENSION TO DIMENSION WISE, PLEASE BE AWARE OF THAT.]) and /tpa (There's more than 1 tpa command you can go in and check for yourself.)

 ~~I also have no care if you just dip this, I just want to show off my modding skills.~~ <- **This is a joke by the way.
-I really do care if you download this.** Also go show support to the VanillaTweaks team & PuckiSilver, They're what inspired me to make this in the first place.
+I really do care if you download this.** Also go show support to the VanillaTweaks team & PuckiSilver, they're what inspired me to make this in the first place.